fpsom/BH2023-Wastewater-Report/paper/paper.md

 23 | Size of the catchment area | Refers to the size of the area that is drained by the sampled sewage system in square km. | Number
 24 | Population size of the catchment area | Refers to the number of people living in the area covered by the sewage system | Number

+We have compiled a list of critical information that we consider essential for facilitating a thorough comparison of wastewater analysis results and evaluating the robustness and reproducibility of wastewater workflows.
+These key metadata points include:

+- Amplicon probe map (version) (e.g., inserts or primers bedfile)
+- Quality control measures performed (e.g., filters applied to raw reads, inclusion of read deduplication steps, which can impact variant calling)
+- Sequencing coverage
+- Variant caller used (e.g., GATK4 HaplotypeCaller, which cannot call variants with Allele Frequency < 0.5, versus LowFreq, which can, but has higher false positive rates, and ShoRAH/VILOCA, known for its resilience at low frequencies)
+- Version of the lineages database used (relevant if Pangolin, Freyja, or other tools were employed)

+# LIMBO - Low Input Microbial Biological Observations workflow
+One of the greater challenges working with wastewater sequencing data is determining at what frequency/coverage of detection can the user/analyst have confidence in results.
+In this case, we propose a workflow LIMBO, which permits the user to generate scenarios of low input microbial presence and incorporate end-points for classification accuracy such as taxonomic classification, detection of Single Nucleotide Variants (SNVs) or identification of novel taxa/variants/lineages.
+The output is a measure of the ground-truth as a probability.

+For this prototype we have taken shotgun metagenomics sequencing of wastewater for Antimicrobial Resistence (AMR) detection as a case-study.

+Proposed workflow:
+User data input with varying parameters
+Sequencing method  -”amplicon”, “shotgun_metagenomics”, “metatranscriptomics” Read length (short / long)
+Sequencing strategy (Paired-End / Single-End )
+Distribution of taxa within a multi fasta e.g “normal”, “beta” etc Taxa relative abundance (Provided in reads percentages, coverage values, relative proportions or read counts) Path to input fasta file(s)
+Simulation of HTS data using MeSS (able to take into account all user data parameter mentioned above)
+Possibility to generate multiple replicates from the same input set using a normal distribution and a standard deviation parameter
+Post sequencing processing determined by sequencing input Shotgun metagenomics - Alignment approach
+Shotgun metagenomics - SPades assembly
+End-point detection - AMR genes/plasmids with AMRFinderPlus, Abricate, CARD Output - probability of obtaining ground-truth

 ## Acknowledgements